danieldeveloper001/csharp_design_patterns/src/iterator/001_abstract/README.md

 **The Abstract Example** makes use of the **iterator design pattern** to demonstrate how the **iterator** serve the purpose of handling navigation logic for a collection of elements stored at the **iterable** by using a bidirectional navigation iterator.

- specifying a contract by using an **abstract product** so that **concrete creators** can create **concrete products**.
-In addition to that, a sample action is provided and invoked at the **client**, that is decoupled from the concrete products themselves, as though from their creation logic.
+In addition to that, methods for directly accessing the first and last element of the collection are provided to demonstrate that an iterator can have direct access to elements without affecting the current iteration state.